aestasit/slidery-gradle/README.md

-slidedown-gradle
+Introduction
 ================

-slidedown-gradle is a Gradle plugin for Slidedown - Java library to support creation of presentation slides written in Markdown.
+slidery-gradle is a Gradle plugin for Slidery - Java library to support creation of presentation slides written in Markdown.

 # Getting started